suriyadeepan/suriyadeepan.github.io/_posts/2016-06-28-easy-seq2seq.markdown

 Last year, Telegram released its [bot API](https://core.telegram.org/bots/api), providing an easy way for developers, to create bots by interacting with a bot, the [Bot Father](https://telegram.me/botfather).
 Immediately people started creating abstractions in nodejs, ruby and python, for building bots.
 We (Free Software Community) created a group for interacting with the bots we built.
 I created **[Myshkin](https://github.com/suriyadeepan/myshkin)** in nodejs that answers any query with a quote.
 The program uses the linux utility **[fortune](https://en.wikipedia.org/wiki/Fortune_(Unix))**, a pseudorandom message generator.
 It was dumb.
 But it was fun to see people willingly interact with a program that I've created.
 Someone made a **Hodor bot**.
 You probably figured out what it does.
 Then I encountered another bot, [Mitsuku](http://www.mitsuku.com/) which seemed quite intelligent.
 It is written in **AIML** (Artificial Intelligence Markup Language); an XML based "language" that lets develpers write rules for the bots to follow.
 Basically, you write a PATTERN and a TEMPLATE, such that when the bot encounters that pattern in a sentence from user, it replies with one of the templates.
 Let us call this model of bots, **Rule based model**.

 Rule based models make it easy for anyone to create a bot.
 But it is incredibly difficult to create a bot that answers complex queries.
 The pattern matching is kind of weak and hence, AIML based bots suffer when they encounter a sentence that doesn't contain any known patterns.
-Also, it is time consuming and takes a lot of effor to write the rules manually.
+Also, it is time consuming and takes a lot of effort to write the rules manually.
 What if we can build a bot that learns from existing conversations (between humans).
 This is where *Machine Learning* comes in.

 Let us call these models that automatically learn from data, **Intelligent models**.
 The Intelligent models can be further classified into: